DigitalPainting/DigitalPainting/README.md

 ### Credits

+Various resources in this asset come from one or more of the following and come under a public domain license.

-All textures included with this package are available from [opengameart.org](https://opengameart.org/textures/all) under a [CC0 license](https://creativecommons.org/share-your-work/public-domain/) and can therefore be reused without restriction.
+  * [opengameart.org](https://opengameart.org/textures/all) under a [CC0 license](https://creativecommons.org/share-your-work/public-domain/) and can therefore be reused without restriction.

-All icons provided in this asset are available from [openclipart.org](https://openclipart.org) under a public domain license and can therefore be used without restriction.
+  * [openclipart.org](https://openclipart.org) under a public domain license and can therefore be used without restriction.

-The NeoLowMan model is from [keijiro/PuppetTest ](https://github.com/keijiro/PuppetTest) and is under a [CC0 license](https://creativecommons.org/share-your-work/public-domain/).
+  * [keijiro/PuppetTest ](https://github.com/keijiro/PuppetTest) and is under a [CC0 license](https://creativecommons.org/share-your-work/public-domain/).

 Please see the license details within git submodules.
 Only permissively licensed code is included.
-Changes to these submodules should be submitted upstream for inclusion in the originating project (at the owners disretion).
+Changes to these submodules should be submitted upstream for inclusion in the originating project (at the owners discretion).

+### Potentially Useful Resources

+In addition to the repositories and libraries in the credit section here is another list of useful resources:

+  * TreeIt a free tree generator
+  *